WeiDUorg/weidu/README-WeiDU-Changes.txt

     exists physically and/or in biffs.
   * MODDER messages are also visible in SILENT mode.
   * --rcmp-from added.
 Undocumented because its output is unreliable.
+  * *_BASH_FOR lists files in ASCIIbetical order, rather than inverse order.

 Version 229:
   * Fixed some errors decompiling DLG files.